IBM-Blockchain-Archive/learn-chaincode/README.md

 ##GitHub Setup
 The Bluemix IBM Blockchain service currently requires chaincode to be in a [GitHub](https://Github.com/) repository.
 Therefore, you should register a GitHub account and setup Git locally on your computer.
+Need help?
+Vist [set up git](https://help.github.com/articles/set-up-git/) for more information.
 - Create a new repo for this project named `learning_chaincode`
 - Clone the repo to your local machine